Kakinada Port railway station

-Kakinada Port railway station (station code:COA) is an Indian Railways station in Kakinada of East Godavari district in the Indian state of Andhra Pradesh.
+Kakinada Port railway station (station code:COA) is an Indian Railways station in Kakinada of Kakinada district in the Indian state of Andhra Pradesh.
 It lies on the Samalkot–Kakinada Port branch line, a branch line of Howrah–Chennai main line and is administered under Vijayawada railway division of South Coast Railway zone (formerly South Central Railway zone).

 History

 Kakinada Port railway station was initially constructed in the year 1882 and new Kakinada Port railway station (Present Station) was built at a cost of ₹5 crore and was opened on 26 December 2011.
 Old port station was being used for goods & other transport activities.

 Classification

 In terms of earnings and outward passengers handled, Kakinada Port is categorized as a Non-Suburban Grade-4 (NSG-4) railway station.
 Based on the re–categorization of Indian Railway stations for the period of 2017–18 and 2022–23, an NSG–4 category station earns between – crore and handles 2–5 million passengers.